A radiator with a fan heats the room quicker and improves efficiency

-It does this even when our gas boiler flow temperature (of water it sends to the radiators) is set below 60°C. Condensing boilers are more efficient at lower water temperatures – a subject for another post?
+It does this even when our gas boiler flow temperature (of water it sends to the radiators) is set below 60°C. Condensing boilers are more efficient at lower water temperatures.

 Do you want more, quick heating from a radiator?

 First, some checks:

 Does the radiator have a Thermostatic Radiator Valve (TRV) fitted,?
 It should shut it down when the room has reached the set temperature.
 Try turning up the TRV to see if that was restricting the radiator’s heat output.
 Or is the TRV stuck?
 See Transition Cambridge’s useful resources on this and these other issues:

 Is your radiator cool because it needs bleeding or is blocked by sludge?

 Or is it badly obstructed by furniture or curtains?